AP source: NHL adding game-day rapid COVID-19 testing

-The moved was confirmed by the person who spoke on the condition of anonymity because the league had not yet released its updated protocol.
+The move was confirmed by the person who spoke on the condition of anonymity because the league had not yet released its updated protocol.

 The decision comes two days after Vegas Golden Knights forward Tomas Nosek tested positive but was not quarantined until after playing the first two periods of a 5-4 win over Anaheim.
-And it comes on the same day the league delayed the start of Edmonton’s game at Montreal to complete contact tracing and testing after an Oilers player tested positive.
+And it comes on the same day the league delayed the start of Edmonton’s game at Montreal by an hour to provide additional time to complete contact-tracing and test results after Oilers forward Jesse Puljujarvi was placed on the COVID-19 list.

 The Oilers became the first of the league’s seven Canadian team to encounter a virus-related disturbance a little under a month into the season.
 Otherwise, the 35 postponed games have all involved teams in the three U.S.-based divisions in place for this season.